django/code-of-conduct/enforcement.md

 # Django Code of Conduct - Enforcement Manual

-This is the enforcement manual followed by Django's Code of Conduct working group.
+This is the enforcement manual followed by Django's Code of Conduct Working Group.
 It's used when we respond to an issue to make sure we're consistent and fair.
 It should be considered an internal document, but we're publishing it publicly in the interests of transparency.